ImageMagick/Usage-Markdown/compose/index.md

 As the overlay image is not used, a single pixel "`null:`" image is a good overlay to use.

 ~~~
 composite -compose Clear null: rose: -alpha Set compose_clear.png
 ~~~

 [![\[IM Output\]](compose_clear.png)](compose_clear.png)

-Of course the [Alpha Set](../basics/#alpha_set) operaton (while not needed in this case) assures the destination has an alpha channel that can be used when clearing the image to transparency.
+Of course the [Alpha Set](../basics/#alpha_set) operation (while not needed in this case) assures the destination has an alpha channel that can be used when clearing the image to transparency.

 If you specifically [turn off the alpha channel](#alpha_off), then the operator will clear the image to black, due to the mathematics involved.

 ~~~
 composite -compose Clear null: rose: -alpha Off compose_black.png
 ~~~

 [![\[IM Output\]](compose_black.png)](compose_black.png)

-The special [Define Setting](../basics/#define) "`compose:outside-overlay`" allows you limit this clearing to just the area overlaid regardless if the overlay image contains transparency or not.
+The special [Define Setting](../basics/#define) "`compose:outside-overlay`" allows you to limit this clearing to just the area overlaid regardless if the overlay image contains transparency or not.
 For example:

 ~~~